Aliases for VHL Gene

 GeneCards Summary for VHL Gene

 VHL (Von Hippel-Lindau Tumor Suppressor, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with VHL include erythrocytosis, familial, 2 and vhl-related pheochromocytoma.
+Diseases associated with VHL include renal cell carcinoma and von hippel-lindau syndrome.
 Among its related pathways are Class I MHC mediated antigen processing and presentation and Pathways in cancer.
 GO annotations related to this gene include transcription factor binding and enzyme binding.
 An important paralog of this gene is VHLL.

 UniProtKB/Swiss-Prot for VHL Gene

 Involved in the ubiquitination and subsequent proteasomal degradation via the von Hippel-Lindau ubiquitination complex.
 Seems to act as target recruitment subunit in the E3 ubiquitin ligase complex and recruits hydroxylated hypoxia-inducible factor (HIF) under normoxic conditions.
 Involved in transcriptional repression through interaction with HIF1A, HIF1AN and histone deacetylases.
 Ubiquitinates, in an oxygen-responsive manner, ADRB2.